Bilgi-AiLab/AiLabV2/README.md

 python manage.py migrate
 python manage.py collectstatic

-Note: If you want to add new features, do these afterwards--> python manage.py makemigrations <the_feature> and then python manage.py migrate <the_feature>
+Note: If you want to add new features, add your feature in thesis_django settings.py and urls.py, then do these afterwards--> python manage.py makemigrations <the_feature> and then python manage.py migrate <the_feature>
 ```
 4. You can run the server now!